COLUMN-Investors hit snooze button on U.S. debt alarm: James Saft

 It has also not escaped investors' notice that although markets have been hit with varying intensity in both previous debt ceiling episodes, in 2011 and 2013, in both instances a deal was done and chaos averted.

-The agreement must still be approved by the House and Senate.
+Reports on Monday indicated that a tentative deal may be close, potentially setting up a Wednesday vote.
 The Treasury has warned the government will default if the ceiling isn't raised by Nov.
-3, at which point the government may have as little as $30 billion on hand.
+3, at which point the government may have as little as $30 billion on hand, less than upcoming Social Security and debt interest payments.

 EQUITIES DOWN, TREASURIES UP?